Ships in Falmouth Bay

 Why are there so many ships at anchor in the Falmouth bay?
 A question often asked to which there are a variety of answers.

 Shadowed by The Lizard peninsular, Falmouth Bay stands at the gateway to the Western approaches and close to the world’s busiest shipping lanes.
 It provides a wide deep water area for shipping to shelter during any severe weather.
-Falmouth Docks have a refuelling service for shipping (known as bunkering).
-Local bunkering tankers can often be seen alongside visiting ships to pass over fuel for onward voyages.
+Falmouth Docks have a refueling service for shipping (known as bunkering).
+Local tankers can often be seen alongside visiting ships to pass over fuel for onward voyages.
 The position of Falmouth port is significant as ships pass close by on their track heading up the English Channel.
 East of Falmouth the maritime authorities impose an area covering the northern European coastline.
 Within this area ships must use fuel with a low sulphur content.

 A&P, the owners of Falmouth Docks offer ship owners a wide range of services in ship repair, refitting, painting and general maintenance.
 They have extensive facilities including the use of 3 dry docks.
 Some of the ships seen in the bay may just be waiting to enter the docks for such maintenance work.